ShihYLin/ag-informatics-seminar/7-communicating-data/README.md

 2. Introduction to Data Visualization Webinar

     Data visualization is all about insight (and always remember to backup the original file).
-The insights can lead to an observation over time, a better understanding
+The insights can lead to an observation over time, a better understanding of your data (eg. geospatial data), a way to help decision making, or an analysis of data.
+There are different kinds of data visualization, biovisualization, information visualization, geographic visualization, and scientific visualization.
+There are some questions that you may need to consider when you want to visualize your data.
+First, what does the data looks like?
+Second, What needs to be communicate?
+Third, What are you interested in utilizing the resulting visualization for?
+Fourth, What has been done before?

+3.

 ## Summary of Key Takeaways from the Materials